 But not everyone was in awe.
 As pilgrims grew in number, so did the Congregation of the Holy Cross' contempt, concerned that Brother André, an uneducated orphan, would embarrass them.

 Select superiors felt compelled to point out that his uneducated, servant status did not entitle him to offer spiritual guidance, reminding André to keep rank.
-To them, his role was to do dishes, wash floors, fetch laundry and answer doors, not heal the sick, much less inspire reverence.g floors, fetching laundry and answering doors, not heal the sick, much less inspire reverence.
+To them, his role was to do dishes, wash floors, fetch laundry, and answer doors, not heal the sick, much less inspire reverence.

 Brother André thought up a solution.
 To drive traffic away from Notre-Dame College, he invested the little money he had to erect a tiny, roofless chapel across the street from the school with the help of his supporters in 1904.
 The chapel, erected on Mount Royal, was built in honor of St. Joseph, the saint Brother André thought was the real channel of these miracles, miracles he called "acts of God."
 Consistently invoking the husband of Virgin Mary in his appeals for healing, in Brother André's eyes, he was, at most, "St. Joseph's little dog."